leewardslope/gatsby-theme-nehalem/demo/content/posts/blog/facts-to-be-know-before-hand-on-corona-virus-to-under-stand-the-harsh-policies-of-our-government.md

 excerpt: >-
   In December 2019 the Chinese authorities notified the world that a virus was spreading through their communities.
 In the following months, it spread to other countries, with cases doubling within days.
-This virus is the SARS-Related Coronavirus 2 that causes the disease called Covid-19
 created: 2020-03-24T05:44:01.356Z
 updated: 2020-03-24T05:44:01.489Z
 ---